Oral Hygiene Flagstaff

 Automatic and high-tech electronic toothbrushes are safe and effective for the majority of the patients.
 Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
 You need to brush and floss in conjunction with the irrigator.
 BE CAREFUL using electric tooth brushes such as the Sonicare.
 Although it is sometimes beneficial, it can lead to mild to severe gum recession.
-Dr. Bacon and Dr. Stowell encourage you to only use after discussion with a dental professional.
+Dr. Bacon, Dr. Stowell and Dr. Blane encourage you to only use after discussion with a dental professional.

 Some toothbrushes have a rubber tip on the handle, this is used to massage the gums after brushing.
 There are also tiny brushes (interproximal toothbrushes) that clean between your teeth.
 If these are used improperly you could injure the gums, so discuss proper use with your doctor.

 Fluoride toothpastes and mouth rinses, if used in conjunction with brushing and flossing, can reduce tooth decay as much as 40%.
 Dr. Bacon, Dr. Stowell and Dr. Blane recommend ACT and it can be found in multiple flavors in Flagstaff‘s Target or either Flagstaff Walgreens.
 Remember, these rinses are not recommended for children under six years of age.
 Tartar control toothpastes will reduce tartar above the gum line, but gum disease starts below the gum line so these products have not been proven to reduce the early stage of gum disease.
 (Also note that tartar control toothpastes can sometimes lead to sensitive teeth)